timinside/bbruntime/README.md

 ## bbruntime contains these scripts:
 - bbruntime Installer
   > Run by using PowerShell command/BAT Script/PS1 Script
-- bbruntime QuickInstaller *(installer without waiting for user input and also full installation)*
+- bbruntime QuickInstaller *(installer without waiting for user input and also full installation ONLY)*
   > Run by using PowerShell command/BAT Script/PS1 Script
 - bbruntime Updates service *(Updates service is a components updater)*
   > Run 'C:/Program Files/bbzer0/bbruntime/bbruntime_updater.bat'